capeprivacy/nitrogen/README.md

 ```
 . sts.sh <ACCOUNT> <USER NAME> <CODE>
 ```
+If you wish to deploy the enclave in debug mode, use the "--debug-mode" flag.
+You can then log into the instance and view the enclave console.
 ## Contributors

 Thank you to [@kalebpace](https://github.com/kalebpace) for contributing the name for the [nitrogen crate](https://crates.io/crates/nitrogen).